CamLoPA/DiffLoc/README.md

 2. **3D Printed Components**:
     - Use a stand to position the motor and metal plate around the receiver.
-    - Attach the thin metal plate to the stepper motor’s rotating shaft.
+    - Attach the thin metal plate to the stepper motor's rotating shaft.

 ![Prototype](prototype_00.png)
 ---